mathesar-foundation/mathesar-wiki/engineering/architecture/import-preview-api.md

 ## Saving changes

-The changes to column types and names can be saved by submitting a `PATCH` request to the `tables` endpoint, with the column list being as in the `alter_preview` query string parameter.
+The changes to column types and names can be saved by submitting a `PATCH` request to the `tables` endpoint, with the column list being as in the `previews` request.
 Table name changes should be submitted using the already existing `PATCH` behavior (i.e., a `PATCH` with the `name` key changed)